Getting Ready for Winter 22

 How do I request additional supplies for my classroom?

 Will seats be removed or marked as unusable?

 What is Lecture Capture?

 Lecture Capture records in-person classroom sessions and makes them available for students to review asynchronously.
 It records the content shown on the projector(s) and the classroom audio, and can optionally include a camera directed at the front of the room.
 Recordings are stored in the YuJa media management system and are automatically published for your students to review.
-Lecture Capture is currently available in most general assignment classrooms, and is scheduled to be in all GA classrooms by mid October.
+Lecture Capture is currently available in most general assignment classrooms.
 Use of Lecture Capture is optional — recording of classes is scheduled only at the instructor’s request.

 How do I request to turn on Lecture Capture for my class?